Online Reservation: https://calendly.com/endoftheroad

 Mandatory body temperature checks are implemented.
 Presenter reserves the right to refuse entry to any persons whose body temperature is higher than 37.5 degrees Celsius (as indicated by the temperature detector used by presenter) or to those who have significant respiratory infections into the venue.

-Presenter reserves the right to refuse entry to participants has not been away from Hong Kong in the past 14 days.
+Presenter reserves the right to refuse entry to participants who are subject to compulsory quarantine.
 People living together and the participants have not been classified as "close contact of an infected person" of COVID-19.

 Participants are required to clean their hands with hand sanitiser before admission.